Articles

 “With the help of AI, data professionals can now identify patterns and correlations that were previously hidden,” Kevin Joubin, VP, growth marketing, Branded Surveys, said.
 “This allows them to make informed decisions about targeting marketing efforts and optimizing customer journeys.”

-2. AI Connects First, Second, and Third-party Data
+2. AI Connects First-Party and Multi-Source Data

 “I think there’s a lot of different ways to apply it – the fact that you can teach the machine to learn and figure out patterns that you and I wouldn’t be able to figure out,” Anthony Manson, CDO, WebMD Medscape, said.
 “We have tons of data in healthcare, whether it’s first-party or third-party.
 Being able to have AI and machine learning determine what patterns they’re seeing, I think, is critical.”